 While you can grow your upper abs and make them “pop out”, there is not much you can do about the lower abs.
 Yes it’s recommended to work them with certain exercises, but to reveal them you really need to work on your diet and burn the fat.
 You know what they say: “Abs Are Made in The Kitchen, Not in The Gym”.

 3. What Percentage of Body Fat Do You Need to Have a Six Pack?

 This depends on how developed your abs are and on your genetics.
-But usually you begin to see the upper abs at 12% Body Fat, they look quite nice at 10%, and below 8% Body Fat they are just amazing.
-Smaller percentages of body fat are only needed for Professional Bodybuilders and top athletes.
+But usually you begin to see the upper abs at 12% Body Fat, they look quite nice at 10%, and below 8% Body Fat they are amazing!
+Smaller percentages of body fat are only needed for professional bodybuilders and top athletes.
 These are the numbers for men and for women the figures are slightly higher (see the image below and click on it to enlarge it).

 They may be the “sexiest” muscles of all, but after all they are simply muscles…just like your biceps, your chest or any other muscle group in your body.
 There is nothing so special about them so there is no reason to train them every day.
 Two or three abs workouts per week should be more than enough to strengthen them and make them look great once the fat goes away.

 There is no big philosophy about training the abs and there isn’t any “magical exercise”.
 The basic Crunches, Sit-ups and Leg Raises should do the job.
 Make sure to vary the speed and the intensity and to work all sides of the abs (the upper abs, the lower abs and the obliques).
 To spice things up a little, you can also add some planking (regular planks and side planks).